-This was stated in the memorandum and articles of association as a sum of money divided into a quantity of shares of a fixed value.
-They were not required to issue all of their authorised shares, but they were not permitted to issue more than the maximum figure shown in the memorandum and articles.
+This was stated in the memorandum and articles of association as a sum of money divided into a number of shares of a fixed value.
+Companies were not required to issue all of their authorised shares, but they were not permitted to issue more than the maximum figure shown in the memorandum and articles.

 What are pre-emption rights of existing shareholders?

-Pre-emption rights are provisions that provide existing members first refusal of new or existing shares that become available.
-The Companies Act provides default pre-emption rights on allotment of shares, which companies can disapply or replace in their articles.
-Whilst there are no automatic statutory provisions for pre-emption rights on the transfer of shares, companies can choose to include such provisions in their constitution.
+Pre-emption rights are provisions that provide existing members with the first refusal of any new or existing company shares that become available.
+The Companies Act provides default pre-emption rights on the allotment of shares, which can be removed from the articles or waived for individual transactions by passing a special resolution.

-You own 25% of the issued shares.
-You must be given the option to purchase 25% of any shares that become available
+- You must be given the option to purchase 25% of any company shares that become available

-Pre-emption rights can also prevent non-members joining a company and potentially harming the status quo or mission of the business.
+Pre-emption rights can also prevent non-members from joining a company and potentially harming the status quo or mission of the business.

-Directors’ power to transfer and allot shares
+Directors’ power to transfer and allot company shares

-The articles adopted by any private limited company formed after 1st October 2009 permits directors of companies with a single share class to authorise the allotment of ordinary shares without the approval of the existing owners.
-This power, however, is still at the discretion of company owners because they can restrict the director’s powers in the articles.
-If the director is not permitted to authorise an allotment (including as a result of it being a multiple share class company), the shareholders must either pass a resolution to approve the allotment, or amend the articles to grant such power to the directors.
+The articles adopted by any private limited company formed after 1st October 2009 permit directors of companies with a single share class to authorise the allotment of ordinary shares without the approval of the existing members.
+This power, however, is still at the discretion of members because, under the articles, they have the right to restrict the directors’ powers.